 CV pipelines fail when input conditions change in ways not represented in training:

-- Object occlusion and viewpoint: Real-world objects appear at angles and occlusions not seen in training
+- Object occlusion and viewpoint: Real-world objects appear at angles and partial occlusions not seen in training data.

 Trading system failures